fbpx

 Lifecycle Costing in Cambodia

-Before moving to Cambodia and founding IPS-Cambodia, my previous life involved pouring over detailed financial models to determine the most cost-effective outcome for Public Infrastructure projects – Hospitals, Schools, Universities, Defense Facilities etc. When these public assets are broken down to a micro level, and the service components removed, you are effectively left with a Building Asset with many moving parts.
+Before moving to Cambodia real estate and founding IPS-Cambodia, my previous life involved pouring over detailed financial models to determine the most cost-effective outcome for Public Infrastructure projects – Hospitals, Schools, Universities, Defense Facilities etc. When these public assets are broken down to a micro level, and the service components removed, you are effectively left with a Building Asset with many moving parts.
 A significant part of my role was to ensure these buildings and those items within it operated at optimum efficiency and maintained full durability at the lowest possible cost.

 Lifecycle Costing, also known as Whole of Life Costing (WOL) is about assessing the total cost of building ownership.
 It takes into account all the costs of acquiring, owning and disposing of a building.
 Why Cambodian property owners need to consider Lifecycle Costing (LC) is very simple – it’s a great way to minimize cost and maximize income from your property investment.